TempPerturb-Eval: On the Joint Effects of Internal Temperature and External Perturbations in RAG Robustness: Introduction

 Furthermore, \textit{Perturbations} serve as adversarial examples in evaluating RAG robustness, simulating small input changes that can deceive models into incorrect predictions.
 These modifications help quantify how much specific input features must change to alter model outcomes~\citep{anand2022explainableinformationretrievalsurvey}.
 Previous research has employed various perturbation strategies for RAG question-answering systems, such as the \textit{leave-one-token-out} approach that systematically removes individual sentences from input texts~\citep{10.1145/3626772.3657660}.

 However, existing literature overlooks a critical dimension: the interaction between perturbations and generation hyperparameters, particularly temperature.
-This gap is significant given that temperature substantially affects output quality across various tasks~\citep{renze-2024-effect,du2025optimizingtemperaturelanguagemodels}, with low temperature values not always constituting the optimal choice.
+This gap is significant given that temperature substantially affects output quality across various tasks~\citep{renze-2024-effect,du2025optimizing, LI2025242}, with low temperature values not always constituting the optimal choice.
 Consequently, current perturbation-based evaluations may yield misleading robustness assessments by failing to account for temperature variability.

 Our work addresses this limitation by systematically investigating how perturbations interact with temperature settings in RAG systems.
-Traditional evaluations examine retrieval quality and generation parameters in isolation, neglecting their practical interdependence.
+While traditional evaluations examine retrieval quality and generation parameters in isolation, they overlook their practical interdependence.
 By integrating both dimensions, our framework provides more reliable faithfulness explanations and accurate robustness measurements under realistic deployment conditions.

-We approach the RAG LLM as a black box and experimentally quantify the \textit{temperature effect} using the HotpotQA dataset~\citeplanguageresource{yang-etal-2018-hotpotqa} in conjunction with systematic perturbations.
-To our knowledge, this represents the first comprehensive study of temperature-perturbation interactions in RAG systems.\footnote{The source code and experimental results will be available at \url{https://github.com/yongxin2020/TempPerturb-RAG}.} As shown in Figure~\ref{fig:framework}, our work systematically investigates this complex interplay, with three key contributions:
+We approach the RAG LLM as a black box and experimentally quantify the \textit{temperature effect} using the HotpotQA dataset~\citeplanguageresource{yang-etal-2018-hotpotqa}, a benchmark for multi-hop question answering that demands complex reasoning and yields explanation-rich answers.
+We pair this dataset with systematic text perturbations to simulate noisy retrieval.
+To our knowledge, this represents the first comprehensive study of temperature-perturbation interactions in RAG systems\footnote{The source code and experimental framework are available at \url{https://github.com/yongxin2020/TempPerturb-Eval}, and the complete dataset of model inputs and generations is released on Hugging Face at \url{https://huggingface.co/datasets/yongxin2020/TempPerturb-Eval-data}.}.
+As shown in Figure~\ref{fig:framework}, our work systematically investigates this complex interplay, with three key contributions:

 \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item A comprehensive taxonomy of perturbations for RAG, synthesizing and categorizing methods from information retrieval literature. \item A publicly released diagnostic benchmark that quantifies RAG robustness across 440 experimental conditions, spanning multiple models, temperatures, perturbation types, and question types. \item An analytical framework that models the joint impact of temperature and perturbations, accompanied by practical guidelines for robust model deployment. \end{itemize}